 Refundable and Nonrefundable Retirement Options

-Retirement options may be changed each year during Open Enrollment using eBenefits.
+Retirement options may be changed each year during Open Enrollment using eBenefits, if permitted under the Public Employee Pension Reform Act (PEPRA), and as allowed by your MOU.
 For more information on refundable/nonrefundable retirement options, visit

 Refundable Retirement Contributions